New home starts surge to highest level since 2007 in the Tulsa metro area

-New home construction in Tulsa was up more than 23% in April compared to a year ago.
-There have been more than 1,100 new home starts in the first four months of the year, the most since 2007.
-IAN MAULE/Tulsa World
+New home construction in the Tulsa metro area was up more than 23% in April compared to a year earlier.
+More than 1,100 new houses have been started in the Tulsa area in the first four months of the year, the most since 2007.
+IAN MAULE/Tulsa World file

 Despite a pandemic that has staggered the U.S. economy, new home construction in the Tulsa area has reached its highest point since the housing boom preceding the Great Recession.

-Through the first four months of 2020, there were more than 1,100 new home starts in the Tulsa area, according to data from the Tulsa Home Builders Association of Greater Tulsa.
-It's the most in the first four months of a year since 2007, when there were approximately 1,500.
+Through the first four months of 2020, more than 1,100 new homes were started in the Tulsa area, according to data from the Home Builders Association of Greater Tulsa.
+It’s the most in the first four months of a year since 2007, when there were approximately 1,500.

 “When the (pandemic) started, you get a little nervous because you don’t know exactly what’s going to happen,” said Jeff Starkweather, vice president of the Home Builders Association.
 “When I saw the April report, I was really pleased with the overall growth.”